-Steve Festor has successfully mediated disputes alleging pregnancy discrimination, disability discrimination, age discrimination, sex discrimination, national origin discrimination, race discrimination, retaliation, harassment, wage and hour violations, and personal injury.
+Steve Festor has successfully mediated disputes alleging pregnancy discrimination, disability discrimination, age discrimination, sex discrimination, national origin discrimination, race discrimination, retaliation, harassment, wage and hour violations, Equal Pay Act violations, and personal injury.
 While he specializes in mediating employment matters, Steve also has experience litigating and resolving many types of commercial litigation matters.
 Steve’s interpersonal skills and his refusal to give up on resolving a matter are the hallmarks of his mediation practice.

 NOTABLE CASES AS A LAWYER